 8 May – 31 December 2017

-This exhibition will be held in the Special Gallery 2 from 8th of May until 31st December 2017.
-A special catalogue to commemorate this exhibition will be available at the Museum Shop.
+This exhibition was held in the Special Gallery 2 from 8th of May to the 5th of February 2018.
+A special catalogue to commemorate this exhibition is available at the Museum Shop.